NorimaConsulting/training-and-onboarding/docs/resources_and_references.md

 * Read up on Primary and Foreign Keys
   * These are used a lot in Hasura APIs
 * General knowledge of DBs is good to have especially if you have to start touching the back end.

+## Python :snake:

+* [Real Python](https://realpython.com/) is great resource for explanations about how Python works (free account required to read more than a few though)
+* Use [Pipenv](https://realpython.com/pipenv-guide/) to manage python environments and dependencies.